 When doing tasks at home or within the community, always find time to rest and take a break.

 Regular exercise is important.
-It helps in promoting flexibility of the joints and decreasing muscle tension.
+It helps in promoting the flexibility of the joints and decreasing muscle tension.

 Always be mindful of maintaining good posture when doing things.
 For example, when standing, you should spread the weight evenly on both legs; if you are trying to pick up an object on the floor, bend your knees and don’t try to pick it up by bending at your waist or back.

 Assistive devices and aids can make your life easier.
 They are products with useful features to help you protect yourself from further injury.
 There is a wide range of mobility aids and assistive devices that can be purchased in the market.
-Examples of these products include easy grip bottle opener, reacher-grabber, arthritis compression gloves, bathtub rails, buttonhook, and a lot more.
+Examples of these products include an easy-grip bottle opener, reacher-grabber, arthritis compression gloves, bathtub rails, buttonhooks, and a lot more.